Nhorsma/nhorsma.github.io/index.md

 ### Schwer Models

-These are some of the models I produced for the project _Schwer_, which include (from left to right) the game's NPC's, a Firey Fox emerging from a campfire, and the buildings used in the main level.
+These are some of the models I produced for the project _Schwer_, which include the game's NPC's, a Firey Fox emerging from a campfire, and the buildings used in the main level.
 ![Schwer1](nhorsma.github.io/NPCs_Final.png "NPCs")
 ![Schwer2](nhorsma.github.io/Detachment Screenshot 2.png "fox")
 ![Schwer3](nhorsma.github.io/SchwerBuildings_screenshot.png "buildings")